 ‘Writing Histories, Making "Race": Slave-owners and their Stories’,Australian Historical Studies 47 (3) (2016), pp. 365-80.

-Acting Director and Digital Humanities specialist
+Digital Humanities specialist

 Centre administrator and researcher